Consumer Code for New Home Builders

 In addition, for the first two years, Ward Homes, together with the NHBC cover you against physical damage to your home should this be caused by a defect which results from a failure to meet NHBC standards.
 Like all insurance policies there are limitations to the cover and these are fully explained in the Buildmark Cover document which you will receive from your Solicitor.

-Ward also extend the NHBC two year warranty, so that during the first 5 years in your new home just about everything we provide with it as standard is covered.
+Ward also extend the NHBC two year warranty to each of our first owners so that during the first 5 years in your new home just about everything we provide with it as standard is covered.
 This extended warranty covers things from the hot and cold plumbing system, to appliances, wardrobes, the driveway and renewable energy installation (if fitted).
 Full details of this warranty can be found here.
 There are exclusions to our extended warranty, which are mostly things which fall outside our control, such as wear and tear, carpets and your own alterations.

 A helpful and efficient After Sales Service within defined response times, including our 5 year out of hours emergency service cover.